simple-dmrg/simple-dmrg/python-cheatsheet.rst

 For a programmer, the standard, online `Python tutorial
 <http://docs.python.org/2/tutorial/>`_ is quite nice.
 Below, we try
-to mention a few things so that you can get acquianted with the ``simple-dmrg`` code as quickly as possible.
+to mention a few things so that you can get acquainted with the ``simple-dmrg`` code as quickly as possible.

 Python includes a few powerful internal data structures (lists,